-The 2016 Focusing Weeklong Facilitation Team -- Aaffien de Vries, Jan Winhall and Jeffrey Morrison -- is pleased to announce the Workshops and Activities of this year's Focusing Weeklong.
+The 2017 Focusing Weeklong Facilitation Team -- Jan Winhall, Jeffrey Morrison, and Edgardo Riveros -- is pleased to announce the Workshops and Activities of this year's Focusing Weeklong.

-We have developed a schedule that offers a wide variety of experiences that reflect the theme of connecting and crossing across focusing cultures.
+We have developed a schedule that offers a wide variety of experiences that reflect the theme of belonging and crossing across focusing cultures.

-Each morning, all the participants will meet in one circle for one or two morning workshops.
-These will be experiential encounters that enable you to live what you are learning.
-You will be given time and space to process with your fellow participants so that the overall theme of the Weeklong, Connecting and Crossing, is an integral part of your experience.
+Each morning, all the participants will meet together for morning workshops.
+These will be experiential encounters where you will be given time and space to process with your fellow participants.

 Cross-lingual Focusing is a way to Focus with someone who does not speak your language.
 It not only enables you to have Focusing exchanges beyond the language barrier but also deepens your Focusing process since you need to carefully choose your handles using fewer and more essential words.
 This method was developed by Dr. Robert Lee.
 It is an eye-opening method, and it has enriched the Weeklong experience for all participants.